covery/php-client/README.md

 Methods `sendEvent` and `makeDecision` require envelope as argument.
 Envelope is a pack of following data:

 * `SequenceID` - Event grouping identifier.
 Covery will attempt to group events using this field.
 It is recommended to use userID as a sequence ID.
-However, Covery requires a long string in this field, so you may use `md5($userId)` as `SequenceID` for better results.
+However, Covery requires a long string (6-40 characters) in this field, so you may use `md5($userId)` as `SequenceID` for better results.
 * `Identities` - List of identities this event belongs to.
 For most cases a single `Identities\Stub` is enough.
 * `Type` - Event type, one of:
   * `registration` - registration event